 HR professionals are facing serious headwinds in their recruiting efforts due to the tightest labor market the U.S. has experienced in recent years.
 For example, while 2017 has been consistently low in unemployment numbers, the U.S. Department of Labor said the week ending October 14, 2017, was "the lowest level for initial [unemployment] claims since March 31, 1973."

-In order to attract, recruit and retain top talent in such a competitive environment, HR must bring its A-game, which increasingly includes using social recruiting -- that is, social media to help recruit candidates.
-Yet, effective social recruiting is about far more than simply posting job openings on social media.
-Here are five tips on how to improve your social media recruitment outcomes.
+In order to attract, recruit and retain top talent in such a competitive environment, HR must bring its A-game, which increasingly includes using social media recruiting -- that is, the use of social media platforms to recruit candidates.
+Yet, effective social media recruiting is about far more than simply posting job openings on social media.
+Here are five social media recruiting tips to help improve your recruitment outcomes.

 1. Tailor your recruitment message to each audience